ADHD

 What ADHD looks like at home vs what teachers report

-Here's why that happens.
-Many children with ADHD — especially girls, and children who are bright — are working incredibly hard to hold things together at school.
-They're watching what other children do, copying them, suppressing their impulses, keeping a lid on their emotions.
-It's exhausting.
-And by the time they get home, they have nothing left.
+Many children with ADHD, especially girls and bright children, work incredibly hard to hold things together at school: watching what other children do, copying them, suppressing impulses, keeping a lid on emotions.
+By the time they get home, they have nothing left.

-The home meltdown isn't your child being badly behaved at home.
-It's your child finally being somewhere safe enough to fall apart.
+The home meltdown is your child finally being somewhere safe enough to fall apart.
 The school sees the managed version.
 You're getting the real cost of all that managing.

-This is called masking, and it's one of the main reasons ADHD gets missed — particularly in girls, and particularly in children who are academically able.
+This is called masking, and it's one of the main reasons ADHD gets missed, particularly in girls and academically able children.
 "But they're doing so well at school" is one of the biggest barriers families face when trying to get a diagnosis.

 How do I know if my son or daughter has ADHD?

-- Are the difficulties your child is facing impacting their daily life and yours?
-I realised it was when I went to a friend's house and they didn't need to sit with their child for three hours in the evening to get them off to sleep.
+- Are the difficulties impacting daily life for your child and your family?
+I realised they were when I visited a friend's house and they didn't need to sit with their child for three hours in the evening just to get them to sleep.

 - The school keeps saying they are doing fine, but they are not reaching their full potential.